 The industry in which our business operates is characterized by a large number of patents, some of which may be of questionable scope, validity or enforceability, and some of which may appear to overlap with other issued patents.
 As a result, there is a significant amount of uncertainty in the industry regarding patent protection and infringement.
 In recent years, there has been significant litigation globally involving patents and other intellectual property rights.
 Third parties may in the future assert, that we have infringed, misappropriated or otherwise violated their intellectual property rights.
 As we face increasing competition and as a public company, the possibility of intellectual property rights claims against us grows.
-Such claims and litigation may involve one or more of our competitors focused on using their patents and other intellectual property rights claims against us grows.
-Such claims and other intellectual property rights may provide little or no deterrence to these rights holders in bringing intellectual property rights claims against us.
+Such claims and litigation may involve one or more of our competitors focused on using their patents and other intellectual property to obtain competitive advantage, or patent holding companies or other adverse intellectual property rights holders who have no relevant product revenue, and therefore our own pending patents and other intellectual property rights may provide little or no deterrence to these rights holders in bringing intellectual property rights claims against us.
 There may be intellectual property rights held by others, including issued or pending patents and trademarks, that cover significant aspects of our technologies or business methods, and we cannot assure that we are not infringing or violating, and have not infringed or violated, any third-party intellectual property rights or that we will not be held to have done so or be accused of doing so in the future.
 In addition, because patent applications can take many years until the patents issue, there may be applications now pending of which we are unaware, which may later result in issued patents that our products may infringe.
-We expect that in the future we may receive notices that claim we or our collaborators have misappropriated or misused other parties' intellectual property rights, particularly as the number of competitors in our market grows.
+We expect that in the future we may receive notices that claim we or our collaborators have misappropriated or misused other parties' intellectual property rights, particularly as the numbe